Pinafore/cl1-hw/project/project.md

   individually contribute to your final result?

 It is okay to go under time, but
 _do not_ go over time.
-It will negatively impact your grade; I will cut you off if necessary.
-(Sorry to be a jerk about this, but we have enough groups that we cannot have much give on time.)
+It will negatively impact your grade.

 We'll treat this as a flipped classroom session (as usual).
 You'll post your videos by May 7, we'll watch them before the last class, and then we'll ask questions.